| All pages

 Thistle was lost upon the south coast.
 Thou knowest how

-I valued him; he is however gone, as well as Mr Taylor and
+I valued him; he is however gone, as well as

 six seamen, who were all drowned in a boat.
 No remains